MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 ```

-At this point the dockerfile will be in **c:\build\nginx** and the nginx software extracted to **c:\build\nginx\source**.
+At this point the dockerfile will be in c:\build\nginx and the nginx software extracted to c:\build\nginx\source.
 You are now ready to build the web server image based on the instructions in the dockerfile.
 To do this, run the following command on the container host.

 ```
 docker build -t nginx_windows c:\build\nginx